 Source: City of McMinnville.
-Note 1: Single-Family includes detached and attached single family units as well as manufactured homes.
-Note 2: This chart shows a ~200 unit discrepency from ACS data presented in Exhibit 9.
+Note: This chart shows a ~200 unit discrepency from ACS data presented in Exhibit 9.
+That said, there is a margin of error associated with ACS data.

 McMinnville permitted substantially fewer units in the current decade (2010-17) than previous decades.